eeditiones/e-editiones-website/posts/tei-publisher-9.md

 ![Search and review occurrences of entity in other documents](/img/publisher-9-occurrences.png)

 A default set up for local registers of places, people and organizations allows editors to curate these resources under the same roof and at the same time as they annotate the sources.
-Local registers extend the configured external authority: editors can either add information to an entity copied from the external authority, or provide information about entities not described elsewhere.
+Local registers can extend the configured external authority: editors can either add information to an entity copied from the external authority, or provide information about entities not described elsewhere.

-A number of simple input forms is provided for people, organizations and places.
+A number of default input forms is provided for people, organizations and places.
 They are based on a forms framework called [fore](https://jinntec.github.io/fore-docs/), which takes the best parts from the former XForms standard to plain HTML.
 This means you can modify and extend the provided forms in a purely declarative manner.
 All you need to do is to change the TEI/XML templates and add controls to the HTML.

 ![Edit a place entity](/img/publisher-9-annotation-edit.png)